charlescrable/HandscrollViewer-OpenSeadragon-Extension/README.md

 ### TypeDoc Source Code Documentation

 The HandscrollViewer source code documentation generated by the [TypeDoc](https://typedoc.org/) documentation generator is located at `doc/` in this project folder.
-The documentation is provided as a website at `docs/index.html`.
+The HandscrollViewer class documentation is provided as a website at `docs/index.html`.

 TypeDoc is an API documentation generator, similar to JSDoc, but for TypeScript projects where it takes advantage of the type annotations and inference in the language to assist in the documentation creation.

-The HandscrollViewer documentation website includes detailed information on the HandscrollViewer class properties, constructor, and public and private methods.
+The HandscrollViewer class documentation website includes detailed information on the HandscrollViewer class properties, constructor, and public and private methods.